MichaelCurrin/learn-to-code/intro_to_coding.md

 ## Tech overview

-These description are very simplified but aims to give info on the topics and how they related for someone with a business background to wants to understand tech or pick a tech
+These description are very simplified but aims to give info on the topics and how they related for someone with a business background to wants to understand tech or pick a technology to learn.

-- Data Science -
+## Data Science

 ## Roadmaps

-If you know you want go become a developer and want to pick a directory or a learning path, here are some links to roadmaps.
+If you know you want to become a developer or get grow into a less familiar area, these roadmaps can help you pick a dirand want to pick a direction or a learning path, here are some links to roadmaps.

 ### Notes